Frequently Asked Questions (FAQ)

 - Can I run Virtuoso tests using custom data from an external location?

 - Virtuoso is entering text in a text input field in a strange way?

 - My test fails because an element was too slow to load, so it was not found by the test step.
 How can I delay the test step until the element has loaded?

 - Using natural language I am unable to target the element that I want, how do I use selectors to modify which field is used?

-- Are parallel explorations and executions supported by Virtuoso?
+- Are parallel executions supported by Virtuoso?